Notification policy

 Info

-The documentation section about Slack includes additional information like: available actions,
+The documentation about Slack contains more information about available actions, Slack access policies, and more.

 The Slack rules accept multiple configurable parameters:

-- the Slack channel to which the message will be delivered (Required)
+channel_id: The Slack channel to which the message will be delivered.

-- a custom message to be sent (Optional)
+message (optional): A custom message to be sent.

 Filtering and routing messages

-For example if you wanted to receive only finished runs on a specific Slack channel you would define a rule like this:
+To receive notifications for finished runs only on a specific Slack channel, define a rule like this:

 | package spacelift